IBM-Cloud/docs/services/cdn/index.md

 The purge cache configuration option is displayed only after you configure domains.
 See [To add IBM CDN service to an application](index.html#add_cdn) for steps to configure a domain.

 Use the purge cache option to remove all or selected objects from the CDN cache.
-You will need to use this option every time you push a new Bluemix application or change content of an existing application.
+You will need to use this option every time you push a new version of your Bluemix application or change content of an existing application.
 You can purge your CDN cache in two ways:

 * Purge all cached web objects in the domain: Select the domain from the **Domain** drop-down, select the **Purge entire cache** check-box, and select **PURGE**.